Skip to content

 What to Do if Charged with Felony Murder

 Homicide cases are intricately complex, and the laws associated with homicide differ across jurisdictions.
-For anyone facing homicide accusations, the subtle differences and complexities can quickly become overwhelming.
+For anyone facing homicide allegations, the subtle differences and complexities can quickly become overwhelming.

 If you or a loved one are facing homicide charges in Texas, call Michael & Associates to book a free case review.
 The case review won’t cost you anything, but not seeking help may cost you your future!